 Talking about your funeral wishes

-Talking about your death and funeral with your loved ones is difficult, but a simple conversation about your wishes can make all the difference for them when the time comes.
+Talking about death and funeral wishes is difficult, but a simple conversation with your loved ones can make all the difference for them when the time comes.

-There will be several decisions for your family to make when you die, from the type of funeral you would have liked, whether you would have wanted a funeral service or if you wanted your ashes to be scattered.
-These decisions can all cause additional stress at what will already be an emotional time for your family.
-Arranging the funeral of a loved one can be a common cause of conflict between family members, particularly when there is uncertainty over what you would have wanted.
+There will be several decisions for your family to make when you pass away.
+From the type of funeral you would like to whether you would like your ashes to be scattered.
+All of these decisions can cause additional stress at what will already be an emotional time.
+Arranging the funeral of a loved one is a common cause of conflict between family members, particularly when there is uncertainty over what you would have wanted.

 Unfortunately, many people will avoid discussing their funeral wishes for fear of upsetting themselves or their loved ones.
 However, discussing your final wishes may ease the pressure on your family members when that difficult time comes.

 By sharing your funeral wishes with your family, you’ll also know that your requests will be honoured.